stevengazo/System-management-lightning-rod/index.md

 ### Description of the project
-A continuation i going to descript the structure of the appplication and the general use:
+I going to descript the structure of the application and the general use:

 #### Basic Information